Illinois and Michigan Canal: Decline and replacement

+Following the Great Chicago Fire of 1871, Chicago rebuilt rapidly along the Chicago River.
+The river was especially important to the development of the city since all wastes from houses, farms, the stockyards, and other industries could be dumped into the river and carried out into Lake Michigan.
 The lake, however, was also the source of drinking water.
-During a tremendous storm in 1885, the rainfall washed refuse from the river, especially from the highly polluted Bubbly Creek, far out into the lake (the city water intakes are located 2 mi offshore).
+During a storm in 1885, the rainfall washed refuse from the river, especially from the highly polluted Bubbly Creek, far out into the lake (the city water intakes are located 2 mi offshore).
 Although no epidemics occurred, the Chicago Sanitary District (now The Metropolitan Water Reclamation District) was created by the Illinois legislature in 1889 in response to this close call.

 This new agency devised a plan to construct channels and canals to reverse the flow of the rivers away from Lake Michigan and divert the contaminated water downstream where it could be diluted as it flowed into the Des Plaines River and eventually the Mississippi.
 In 1892, the direction of part of the Chicago River was reversed by the Army Corps of Engineers with the result that the river and much of Chicago's sewage flowed into the canal instead of into Lake Michigan.
 The complete reversal of the river's flow was accomplished when the Sanitary and Ship Canal was opened in 1900.
 It was replaced in 1933 by the Illinois Waterway, which remains in use.